rebeccaloran/soulgems/README.md

 	in any direction around the target piece.

 	You may spend [(8) - (Number of pieces adjacent)] each of LP and SP to attempt a Soul Steal.
-This will capture the piece and place it into your Soul Gem regardless of attack power enemy piece value other than the King.
+This will capture the piece and place it into your Soul Gem regardless of attack power or enemy piece value other than the King.

 	Roll (2) 10-sided dies to determine percentage, the first denoting the 100s/10s place and the second denoting the 1s